Our top tips!

 The impact of harming yourself or intentionally trying to end your life extends beyond you.
 There are people that care and want to help.

-Coping with these thoughts
+Coping with thoughts of self-harm

 Avoid drugs or alcohol